 You should do some research ahead of time to determine what form of transportation will be the most cost-effective.
-Long-distance buses in Mexico are very economical, but distances can be great, so in some cases the cost of a flight is well worth it.
-Check out our tips for flying with Mexican discount airlines for finding the best fares.
+Long-distance buses in Mexico are very economical, but distances can be great, so in some cases, the cost of a flight is well worth it.
+You should also check out tips for flying with Mexican discount airlines for finding the best fares.

 06 of 07

 Buy Water and Snacks at the Corner Store